mdnu838/OpenMux/docs/index.md

-# OpenCascade Documentation Index
+# OpenMux Documentation Index

-Welcome to the OpenCascade documentation!
+Welcome to the OpenMux documentation!
 This index will help you find the information you need.

 ---